MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

    <img src={require('../../assets/template-snap.png').default} alt="Test dapp with template Snap" style={{border: '1px solid #DCDCDC'}} />

-   This is a boilerplate test dapp for installing and testing your Snap.
+   This is a template test dapp for installing and testing your Snap.

 #### 5.3.
 Test your Snap